josephsenior/Grinta-Agent/.openhands/microagents/repo.md

 ### Adding New LLM Models

-To add a new LLM model to OpenHands, you need to update multiple files across both frontend and backend:
+To add a new LLM model to Forge, you need to update multiple files across both frontend and backend:

 #### Model Configuration Procedure: